You may like them or not, however, similar swimming pool rules exist all over the world.

 15) Avoid swimming underwater while holding your breath, especially after hyperventilating.
 This can lead to shallow water blackout and drowning.

-16) Do not “borrow” swimming equipment that is lying around the edge of the pool and looks like it has been abandoned.
+16) Do not “borrow” swimming equipment that is lying around the side of the pool and looks like it is no longer being used.

 Someone brought it there and will most likely need it soon.